Local Variables

 Context variables get passed into functions automatically

-and are declared with a use
+and are declared with the use keyword.

 Context variables must begin with a lowercase letter.